Siponek/HoistControlApp/readme.md

 # HoistControlApp

 ## Hoist control simulator
 This is a simulation of real-life engine-driven hoist.
-Main goal is to steer the hoist in X and Z axis with arrow keys.
+Main goal is to steer the hoist in X and Z axis with WSADR keys.
 This program simulates user interface and master engine using POSIX techniques such as forks, pipes and signals for inter-process communication in Linux.
 Also comes with a watchdog that checks heartbeat of other processes and restarts them when necessary.
 ## Instalation
 (Final attempt branch)
 Run **install.sh** with optional path where to unzip source files.
 Beware that script does not check if path is correct.